-The Kuiper skill score (KSS) or True Skill Statistics (TSS) defined as the probability of detection of an event by the model H minus the false alarm rate F like:
+The Kuiper skill score (KSS) or true skill statistic (TSS) is defined as the probability of detection of an event by the model H minus the false alarm rate F:

-$$KSS = TSS = H - F = \frac{(ad - bc)}{[(a+c)(b+d)]}$$ (4)
+KSS = TSS =

+$$H - F = \frac{(ad - bc)}{[(a + c)(b + d)]}$$

+, (4)

-where a is the number of hits in the comparison (observed and forecasted), b the number of misses of the model (observed but not forecasted), c is the number of false alarms of the model (not observed but forecasted) and d the number of "non-events" (not observed and not forecasted).
-Therefore (a+c) is the number of events observed, forecasted or not forecasted, and (b+d) is the number of events not observed, forecasted or not forecasted.
-The upper limit of the KSS is 1 which represents the perfect forecast (Hanssen and Kuipers, 1965).
-Cloud cover is often described in octas, i.e. how many eighths of the sky that is covered by clouds.
-In Figure 14, KSS has been plotted for cloud cover forecasts up to 9 hours lead time for the different octas of sky covered by clouds for the different experiments.
-The experiments shown are Exp1 (green), Exp2 (purple), Exp3 (blue) and the reference run (red) and it can be seen that the two experiments with smaller size of SO for the radial velocity (Exp2 and Exp3) have a higher KSS and therefore give the best results.
+where a is the number of hits in the comparison (observed and forecast), b is the number of false alarms of the model (not observed but forecast), c is the number of misses of the model (observed but not forecast), and d is the number of "nonevents" (not observed and not forecast).
+Therefore (a + c) is the number of events observed (whether forecast or not forecast), and (b + d) is the number of events not observed (whether forecast or not forecast).
+The upper limit of the KSS is 1, which represents the perfect forecast (Hanssen and Kuipers 1965).
+Cloud cover is often described in octas, that is, how many eighths of the sky that are covered by clouds.
+In Fig. 14, KSS has been plotted for cloud cover forecasts up to 9-h lead time for the different octas of sky covered by clouds for the different experiments.
+The experiments shown are Exp1 (green), Exp2 (blue), Exp3 (purple), and the reference run (red), and it can be seen that the two experiments with smaller size of SO for the radial velocity (Exp2 and Exp3) have a higher KSS and therefore give the best results.
 A small advantage can be seen for the case with the additional shorter thinning distance (Exp3).